Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 Why Protecting the Dark Sky Matters

-Protecting a dark sky isn’t only about the view.
-Limiting artificial light preserves natural habitat and supports the nocturnal wildlife and migrating birds that depend on real darkness.
-For the rest of us, a place like Headlands powers down the noise of everyday life and reconnects us with something vast and genuinely timeless — which is exactly why Michigan has built one of the strongest collections of protected night skies in the country.
+For the rest of us, a place like Headlands powers down the noise of everyday life and reconnects us with something vast and genuinely timeless.
+It’s also why Michigan has built one of the strongest collections of protected night skies in the country — ten officially protected locations across the state.

 Frequently Asked Questions About Headlands Dark Sky Park